ove/ove-apps/packages/ove-app-maps/README.md

 })();
 ```

-## Loading the App
+## Launching the App

+All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python), and the OVE APIs.
+The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-A map can be loaded using the OVE APIs:
+To launch the maps app and display a map using the OVE APIs:

 Linux/Mac: